Don’t toss out that ‘unusable’ celery base! Who knew re-growing celery could be done or that it was all the rage?

-When you do finally plant it in your garden, celery likes very fertile and WET soil, so it will appreciate help from your compost pile or fish emulsion, etc. I plan to top the soil up to the cut edges this week and add compost.
-Something in me is wanting to cover up the icky, decomposing base, but I know it only will add to the fertility of the soil.
+When you do finally plant it in your garden, celery likes very fertile and WET soil, so it will appreciate help from your compost pile or fish emulsion, etc. Tomorrow I’m going to top the soil up to the cut edges and add compost.
+Something in me is wanting to cover up the icky, decomposing bases.
+As they decompose under the soil, they will only add to the fertility of the soil.

 I am hoping to be able to cut off a stalk or two at a time and let the main bunch continue to grow.